Understanding Bill C-18: Canada's Online News Act explained

 "Around 500 newsrooms closed their doors across the country… and they will continue closing their doors," Rodriguez said.
 "The status quo is not working because the money is going to the tech giants."

+Prime Minister Justin Trudeau has said Meta and Google’s “bullying tactics” will not work and that his government is trying to ensure those companies do not weaken Canada’s democracy by threatening its media industry.

-Last year.
-Meta made more than $23 billion in profit while Alphabet, Google’s parent company, made close to $60 billion.
+Last year, Meta made more than US$23 billion in profit while Alphabet, Google’s parent company, made close to US$60 billion.

-However, 63 per cent are worried about losing access to Canadian news on Facebook and Google.
+Sixty-three per cent of people surveyed indicated they are worried about losing access to Canadian news on Facebook and Google.

 Tech and cybersecurity expert Ritesh Kotak told CTV News Channel in late June that the removal of news from Google and Meta's platforms could lead users to rely on unverified stories, making "deciphering fact from fiction" that much more difficult.